esanche06/Yossh-Challenge/README.txt

 I chose to build this project using Maven and Tomcat because I knew I could develop the web app very quickly.
 I used MySQL because Java has nice plugins for database interaction.

 I would have liked to develop a more robust system for identifying users.
 Currently the web app has no way of knowing which user submitted which expense.
 This could have been solved by including a login page of some kind, and also keeping a table in the database which saves user info (id, name, password, etc.).

+To run the project, you can use Eclipse.
+You'll have to import it as a Maven project and also setup a tomcat server.
+Then you can run the project on the server via eclipse.
+I'll also get it deployed on AWS asap, so it's easier to take a look and see that it does what it's supposed to.